Accelerated TMS Therapy

 TMS Huntsville protocol for Accelerated TMS

-At TMS Huntsville, we are utilizing the same Magventure stimulator and Cool B-65 coil and can provide intermittent theta burst stimulation like the original study.
-The only difference would be the placement of the coil on the scalp.
+At TMS Huntsville, we are utilizing a MagVenture TMS System stimulator providing intermittent Theta Burst Stimulation similar to the original study.
+Treatments are 9 min as in the original study with a 50 min rest between treatments.
+One difference would be the placement of the coil on the scalp.
 We utilize anatomical landmarks on the skull to approximate the coil position.
-This approach has been utilized for the last several years with great success over a wide variety of patient types.
+This approach has been utilized for the last several years great success over a wide variety of patient types.

 In the Stanford study, patients underwent structural and functional MRI studies before treatment.
 During treatment, neuronavigated coil positioning allowed the researchers to choose a position that could enhance treatment response.